DXHeroes/knowledge-base-content/practices/continous_integration.md

 ## What Is a Continuous Integration

-Continuous Integration (CI) is the practice of daily integrating code changes.
+Continuous Integration (CI) is a practice of daily integrating code changes.
 Everything that has been developed keeps integrating together on a daily basis.
 Each integration is automatically and immediately verified and tested to detect any possible errors.

 CI helps to develop the product faster - if you do the integration as the last step of the developing process, the project can get stuck for a long time before it is finished.
-It is impossible to say how long the whole integration takes.
+It is impossible to estimate how long the whole integration takes.
 It is much better to do it immediately, frequently and fix the errors as soon as they are found.
 That way the workflow is more efficient and the cognitive load is reduced.

 CI helps the developers to verify that the changes they made in the code are not going to break anything.
 They can catch the problems before their changes reach the production stage.